 Standing exercises are an effective and accessible way to train if you can’t or dislike getting up and down from the ground during workouts.
 That also makes this a great workout for pregnancy and beginners.

-Add these exercises to your at home arm workout to build muscle definition, increase strength, and burn fat.
+Add this arms and shoulders workout to your weekly routine to build muscle definition, increase strength, and burn fat.

 Build upper strength and muscle definition with this 20-minute arm day workout.